autoplot/documentation/javadoc/org/autoplot/dom/PlotElementController.md

+# org.autoplot.dom.PlotElementController

-# org.autoplot.dom.PlotElementControllerPlotElementController manages the PlotElement, for example resolving the datasource and loading the dataset.
+PlotElementController manages the PlotElement, for example resolving the datasource and loading the dataset.
  Once the data is loaded, the listening PlotElementController receives the update and does the following:<ol>
   <li> resolve the plot type: spectrogram, lineplot, stack of lineplot, etc, using AutoplotUtil.guessRenderType(fillDs);
   <li> reset the plot element, setting the plot type and creating children if needed.
 For example, a B-GSM (demo 5) is